Influencing Humans to Conform to Preference Models for RLHF: Likelihood of preference dataset

 We further characterize whether there is a difference in the likelihood of the control condition's dataset and the likelihood of the dataset that arises from influencing humans towards a specific preference model.
 The dataset of preferences in the \textsc{privileged} experiment is unpaired so we perform a Mann-Whitney U test, while the dataset of preferences in the \textsc{trained} and \textsc{question} experiments are paired so we perform a Wilcoxon paired signed-rank test.
 See Appendix \ref{sec:selectingsegpairs} for more details on how these datasets were constructed.
 All statistical tests are applied between the likelihoods over each dataset that result from the best scaling parameter---meaning the scaling parameter that induces the lowest mean cross-entropy loss.

 Performing the Mann-Whitney U test between $P_{\Sigma_r}$-\textsc{Privileged} and \textsc{Privileged}-Control datasets results in $U=1418607.0$, $p<0.01$, and between the $P_{regret}$-\textsc{Privileged} and \textsc{Privileged}-Control datasets results in $U=1643392.5$, $p<0.01$.
 In the \textsc{trained} and \textsc{question} experiments, to ensure that each condition contains the same segment pairs, we removed a segment pair from all conditions if any subject selected "Can't Tell" instead of indicating a preference for that pair.
-Performing the Wilcoxon test between the $P_{\Sigma_r}$-\textsc{Trained} and \textsc{Trained}-Control datasets results in $W=6366.0$, $p<0.01$, and between the $P_{regret}$-\textsc{Trained} and \textsc{Trained}-Control datasets results in $W=12083.0$, $p<0.01$.
-Additionally, performing the Wilcoxon test between the $P_{\Sigma_r}$-\textsc{Question} and \textsc{Question}-Control datasets results in $W=7321.0$, $p<0.05$---which we consider statistically significant---and between the $P_{regret}$-\textsc{Question} and \textsc{Question}-Control datasets results in $W=2217.5$, $p=0.685$---which we do not consider statistically significant.